Food labels show what enters your body. Marketing claims sit on the front. Facts sit on the back.

 If you’re curious about how these medications compare, how they work, and whether one might be right for you, here are answers to the most common questions people ask.

-How Semaglutide, Tirzepatide, and Retatrutide Work
+How Do Semaglutide, Tirzepatide, and Retatrutide Compare?

 All three belong to a class of medications that mimic hormones in your body to help regulate appetite, insulin, and blood sugar.